 El Bahia Palace

 One of the best examples of Moroccan architecture is the El Bahia Palace.
 This structure was built during the the late 19th century and was intended to be the best palace of its day.
 Like other buildings of the period, it was intended to capture the essence of the Moroccan style.
 El Bahia features interesting and unique arches, details and engraving.
-This is a must see attractions for the Moroccan visitor.
+This is a must see attraction in Marrakech.

 Palais Dor Si Said